Wright-Shawn/Waveframe-v4.0/README.md

 ## Research Goals

-- Show that an AI-orchestrated workflow can produce a fully-formed cosmological framework, complete with derivations, predictions, and falsifiability criteria.
+- Show that an AI-orchestrated workflow can produce a coherent cosmological framework.
 - Derive standard cosmological observables from an entropy-first, observer-limited perspective.
 - Recover ΛCDM behaviors in stated limits without scalar fields, Λ, or inflation.
 - Predict measurable deviations in CMB, BAO, and structure growth.
-- Package the work in a transparent, reproducible repository for technical review.
+- Package the work in a transparent, reproducible repository.

 ---

 ## Falsifiability Criteria

 Waveframe v4.0 is designed to be testable.
-The following pass/fail tests are non-negotiable:
+Key pass/fail checks:

 1. **BBN Constraints** – Match ΛCDM within ≈5% for T ~ 0.1–10 MeV.
 2. **CMB Acoustic Peaks** – Reproduce ΛCDM sound horizon & angular diameter distance at z ~ 1100.